-In addition to the applicable review criteria in Chapter 1.16, the following are required:
+In addition to the applicable review criteria in Chapter ????, the following are required:

-1. DPHHS approval is required prior to final plat application;

-- 2. No creation of a parcel for an RV Park or Mobile Home Park may result in a parcel or parcels of less than 160 acres, unless the parcels are reviewed as lots in a subdivision or as a valid exemption under Title 76, Part 2, MCA; - 3.
+- 1. DPHHS approval is required prior to final plat application; - 2.
+No creation of a parcel for an RV Park or Mobile Home Park may result in a parcel or parcels of less than 160 acres, unless the parcels are reviewed as lots in a subdivision or as a valid exemption under Title 76, Part 2, MCA; - 3.
 DEQ approval is required per 76-4-102(16), MCA, even when the rental spaces are 20 acres or greater; and - 4.
-No mobile home may be moved into the City of White Sulphur Springs which is older than 20 years from the date of manufacture, and which does not meet the standards specified in 42 USC 5401 (HUD Code), et. seq., and regulations adopted thereunder.
+No mobile home may be moved into the City of White Sulphur Springs which does not meet the standards specified in 42 USC 5401 (HUD Code), et. seq., and regulations adopted thereunder.